morpho-org/vault-v2/README.md

 The curator's role is to curate the vault, meaning setting risk limits, gates, allocators, fees.
 Only one address can have this role.

-Curator actions are timelockable, except decreaseAbsoluteCap and decreaseRelativeCap.
+Curator actions are timelockable (between 0 and 365 days, or infinite if the action has been abdicated), except decreaseAbsoluteCap and decreaseRelativeCap.
 Once the timelock has passed, the action can be executed by anyone.

 It can: